Visiting an in-network dentist can help reduce your costs and the amount of paperwork you must file.

-In-network dentists have a relationship with the insurance company, understand their forms and codes, and are comfortable filing claims on behalf of the patient.
-The company sends payments directly to the dentist.
-You receive a notice showing how much the dentist charged for services, how much the plan paid, and the amount of any remaining copays or deductibles.
-Since the in-network dentist takes on the responsibility of filing all bills, claims, and paperwork, you as the patient are relieved of those headaches.
+In-network dentists have a relationship with your insurance company.
+They understand their forms and codes and typically are comfortable filing claims on behalf of the patient.
+Your insurance company sends payments directly to the dentist, and you’ll receive a notice showing how much the dentist charged for services, how much the plan paid, and the amount of any remaining copays or deductibles.
+Since the in-network dentist may take on the responsibility of filing all bills, claims, and paperwork, you as the patient are relieved of those headaches.

-Many patients and dentists like to get a pre-treatment estimate from insurance companies prior to starting expensive, complex dental procedures.
+Many patients and dentists like to get a pre-treatment estimate from insurance companies before starting expensive, complex dental procedures.
 In-network dentists have this process in place and can easily provide all necessary X-rays, test results, and paperwork.
-An out-of-network office may not be willing to provide this service for you and most patients are ill-prepared to complete this complicated process.
+An out-of-network office may not be willing or able to provide this service for you.

 Dentists who contract with insurance companies undergo a process known as credentialing.
-This means representatives of the company have verified the dentist’s licenses, specialty certifications, malpractice insurance, and status with state regulatory boards.
-This can assure you that the dentist meets strict standards and is in good standing with the professional community.
+This is a process in which representatives of the insurance company vet and verify the dentist’s licenses, specialty certifications, malpractice insurance, and status with state regulatory boards¹.
+This can assure you that the dentist in-network meets strict standards and is in good standing with the professional community.

 This is a process by which insurance companies monitor the treatment patterns of their in-network dentists.
-This process helps the company evaluate the dentist for practicing within the acceptable standard of care found in other dental practices in the community.
+Utilization review examines the distribution of treatment procedures based on claims information, taking into account the type of practice, the dentist’s experience, socioeconomic characteristics, and geographic location².
+This can allow the insurance company to evaluate the dentist for practicing within the acceptable standard of care found in other dental practices in the community.
 Using an in-network dentist can give you confidence that the in-network dentist is not over-treating or under-treating, using unproven treatments, or performing services outside the norms of standard dental practice.
-If, for example, a dentist is billing the insurance company for an extraordinary number of crowns, far more than other dentists in the area, the insurance company may investigate and, if it is found that the dentist is over-treating, they may be dropped from the plan’s list of providers.
-There are no such protections for the patients of out-of-network providers.
+If, for example, a dentist is billing the insurance company for an extraordinary number of crowns, far more than other dentists in the area, the insurance company may investigate.
+If they find that the dentist is over-treating, they may be dropped from the plan’s list of providers.

 Usual and customary fees

 Insurance companies determine the fees that are reasonable for that service in your community.
-They constantly compare claims filed and keep a database of dental services and the normal fees associated with that service in various geographic areas.
-This helps the insurance company keep track and update their allowed charges for a variety of dental services.
+Typically, they compare claims filed and keep a database of dental services and the normal fees associated with that service in various geographic areas.
+This helps the insurance company keep track of and update their allowed charges for a variety of dental services.
 Their allowed charge is the amount a company will pay for a dental service.
 For in-network dentists, this charge is based on their contract.
-Out-of-network dentists are not bound by allowable charge limitations.
+Credentialed dentists are bound to the insurance company’s contract to follow their fee schedules and charge certain prices to the patient³.
+Out-of-network dentists are typically not bound by allowable charge limitations.
 To ensure you are not charged more than is usual and customary for your area, use an in-network dentist whenever possible.